 “So if he was doing [legal] edibles, he would have to buy 2,500 packages a day, which is ludicrous,” Conroy said.
 “He’ll die from the sugar content in the edibles.”

-Conroy added that since he successfully argued the landmark Owen Smith case in the Supreme Court of Canada in 2015, Canadians have been allowed to possess cannabis in any of its forms for their medical situation.
+Conroy also assisted lawyer Kirk Tousaw on the landmark Owen Smith case in the Supreme Court of Canada in 2015, which ensured that Canadians were allowed to possess cannabis in any of its forms for their medical situation.
 But until edibles and extracts are legal in October, they have nowhere to acquire them other than in the underground market unless they grow their own weed.